Superradiant detection of microscopic optical dipolar interactions: Experimental details

-High quality signals $I_{{\bf k}_s}(t)$ with $N_{\rm exp}\sim 10^5$ are collected to study superradiant dynamics as those in Figs.~\ref{figureSR}(a)(b).
-The measurements are compared with the CDM model detailed in Appendix~\ref{Appendix:hybrid}.
-The simulation inputs are simply the $\rho({\bf r})$ parameters from the absorption imaging analysis (Appendix~\ref{Appendix:Image}), with which we obtain excellent agreement between theory and experiments.
-To retrieve the initial decay rates for the superradiant emission $\tilde {\Gamma}_{{\bf k}_s}$, we fit the $I_{{\bf k}_s}(t)$ curves between $0 < t < 10~$ns with an exponential.
-The fit uncertainties are reflected in the error bars of the $\tilde {\Gamma}_{{\bf k}_s}$ vs $\overline{\rm OD}$ plots.
+As a side note, we notice that in Fig.~\ref{fig:Grp}a the peak amplitude $I_0$ as a function of measurement repetitions $j$ increases first to its peak value at around $j=20$, before decreasing.
+The gradually decreasing $I_0$ vs $t_{\rm tof}$ is associated with the decreasing optical depth ${\rm OD}(\hat {\bf k})$ as the atomic samples expand.
+On the other hand, the initial increasing $I_0$ is due to the limited numerical aperture of the superradiance-imaging optics (Sec.~\ref{sec:detect}), which is able to collect the full superradiance of the most compressed samples in this work (Fig.~\ref{fig:Img}, the ``A'' type sample) only after some sample expansion to reduce the emission solid angle $\Omega_{\rm S}$ ($\Theta_{\rm S}$ in Fig.~\ref{figSetup}a).

-The measurements of the dephasing rate $\gamma'$ as in Fig.~\ref{fig:Mismatched_Exp_vsP_nn_theory} require careful selection of the interrogation times $T_{\rm i}$, as specified in Appendix~\ref{Appendix:Imperfect}, so as to avoid a hyperfine interference effect due to the imperfect spin-wave controls.
-The much larger number of different experiments prohibit us from assigning large $N_{\rm exp}$ to each one.
-We therefore restrict $N_{\rm exp}$ to be at the $10^4$ level.
-To retrieve the $I_{{\bf k}_s}(T_{\rm i})$ amplitudes for samples with specific $\overline{\rm OD}(\hat {\bf k}_s)$ and $\rho_0$, we integrate $I_{{\bf k}_s}(T_{\rm i}+t)$ for $0 < t < 50~$ns and subtract the background (by estimating photon counts at large $t$) to obtain the recalled superradiant photon number $n(T_{\rm i})$.
-We then fit $n(T_{\rm i})$ vs $T_{\rm i}$ to obtain $\Gamma_{{\bf k}_s'}$ at specific $\rho_0$.
-We effectively account for photon shot noise, by numerically generating a Poissonian distribution around $n(T_{\rm i})$ as derived data sets, and repeat the fits many times.
-The fit uncertainties are reflected in the error bars of the $\Gamma_{{\bf k}'_s}$ vs $\rho_0$ plots.
+Separately, high quality signals $I_{{\bf k}}(t)$ with $N_{\rm exp}\sim 10^5$ are collected to study superradiant dynamics as those in Figs.~2(a)(b) in the main text.
+The measurements are compared with the CDM model detailed in Sec.~\ref{Appendix:hybrid}, as well as the MBE model in Sec.~\ref{sec:MBE}, with atomic density distribution from Sec.~\ref{sec:image} and in particular ${\rm OD}(\hat {\bf k})$ as inputs.
+The excellent agreement between theory and experiments are obtained with both CDM and MBE modelings.
+Furthermore, unlike the $I_{{\bf k}'}\propto O_{{\bf k}'}$ relation exploited for the $\Gamma_{{\bf k}'}$ measurements, the Fig.~2 example also clearly illustrates the difference between $I_{\bf k}(t)$ and $O_{\bf k}(t)$ dynamics for the case of phase-matched spin wave, due to a superradiance reshaping effect~\cite{Cottier2018, He2020b}.